antoniobarbalau/antoniobarbalau.github.io/duty.md

 Desire is a contract with yourself to be miserable until the object of your desire is achieved.
 Expectation is a contract with yourself to be miserable from now on because your expectations have not been met.
 Learn to just sit with yourself without desire or expectations.

 Memento mori, to guide you towards a life lived fully.

+___

+"What meaningful action can I engage in right now?"